How To Reduce Dust In Car Interior? (THE GUIDE)

 Replace The Cabin Filter More Often

-The main thing that’ll prevent dust from entering your car’s interior is the cabin filter.
+The main thing that will prevent dust from entering your car’s interior is the cabin filter.
 Its purpose is to filter the air that comes into the vehicle through AC and heating systems.

 Depending on where you live and how much you use AC, heating, and ventilation in your car, you should replace cabin filters regularly.
-Many people neglect it and change them every 2-3 years.
+Many people neglect it and change the cabin filter every 2-3 years.

 Keep Car Windows Closed On Windy Days